-If you are still thinking about straightening your wet hair, maybe give it one more thought.
-I know you’re stubborn Linda but let me try to convince you one more time.
+If you are still thinking about straightening your wet hair, maybe give it one more though and let me try to convince you one more time.
 You can’t necessarily see all the damage that is done but the damage is still there.

 Basic problems you might be dealing with daily are a direct result from straightening wet hair and they include things such as:

 - Dead Ends

 When you take a straightener to wet hair you can actually boil water inside the cuticle which causes burns and blisters to the inside of your hair.
 This results in damage and in most cases, your hair will break and fall off at the spots of where the blisters appear.